Skip to main content

 • “There's some posts about it in the game's Steam forum and no real solution provided besides 'update Windows,' which really shouldn't be an issue in the first place since the entire aesthetic and technology behind this game is circa 2003.”

 The music in the game is generally praised for its atmospheric quality and ability to enhance the narrative experience, with many reviewers noting its beautiful and immersive nature.
-While some find the soundtrack to be repetitive or less impactful compared to previous titles, it is still considered fitting for the game's themes and scenes.
+While some find the soundtrack repetitive or less impactful compared to previous titles, it is still considered fitting for the game's themes and scenes.
 Overall, the combination of music and stunning artwork contributes significantly to the game's appeal, though opinions vary on its memorability and effectiveness.

 • “The music sets the mood perfectly.”